 - It is very unlikely that groups containing both first-year students and continuing students will be assigned together because they do not have the same assignment priority.

 By default, coed groups will be assigned to same-sex apartments near each other.
-Coed groups who wish to live together within the same apartment should submit a Gender-Neutral Housing Room Assignment Request on Axess once they are assigned to the same residence and type of housing.
-Since most shared housing on campus is assigned as same-sex apartments, there are certain conditions that apply to Gender-Neutral Housing:
+Coed groups who wish to live together within the same apartment should submit a Gender-Inclusive Housing Room Assignment Request on Axess once they are assigned to the same residence and type of housing.
+Since most shared housing on campus is assigned as same-sex apartments, there are certain conditions that apply to Gender-Inclusive Housing:

 - Students must apply as a group